ashn-dot-dev/site/src/blog/wip-the-mellifera-master-plan-to-improve-performance-and-portability.md

 Aprils
 ```

-So this is cute right.
+So this is cute, right?
 Like, if this was an undergraduate capstone project or
 one of my usual programming language research projects, then now would be a
 good time to stop and say "here is this cool thing I made, and this is what I
 learned from it".
 But I actually want to *use* this language outside of an
 academic or one-off project context, so instead of wrapping things up I find
 myself asking the question "what are the next steps needed in order to take
 this language from a research project and make it into something actually
-usable?", which believe it or not is something I have never really done before.
+usable?", which, believe it or not, is something I have never really done
+before.

 At the time of writing, Mellifera, specifically Mellifera as implemented by the
 current reference interpreter written in Python, has a few major hurdles to